 Vacuoles: Definition, Types, Examples, Diagram, Functions

-Edited By Irshad Anwar | Updated on Sep 02, 2024 12:15 PM IST
+Edited By Irshad Anwar | Updated on Nov 07, 2024 04:25 PM IST

 What is a Vacuole?

 They can store food or any other type of nutrient to keep a cell alive.
 They also store all the waste products and prevent the whole cell from contamination.
-The vacuoles of the plant cells are bigger than those of the animal cells.
+The vacuoles of the plant cells are bigger than those of the vacuole in animal cells.
 More than 80% of the volume of the cell is occupied by plant vacuoles.
 The are one or numerous of them in number.
 Plant vacuoles are membrane-bound organelles of the cell.
 They are surrounded by one membrane, which is known as the tonoplast, enclosing the single-cell sap for the development and maintenance of turgor pressure.
 In plant cells, a vacuole carries out the function of balancing the osmotic content, storage of pigments and toxins, growth, and development.

-Vacuoles are surrounded by a membrane called the tonoplast and its internal contents are separated from the cytoplasm of the cell.
+The structure of vacuoles is surrounded by a membrane called the tonoplast and its internal contents are separated from the cytoplasm of the cell.
 The movement of molecules into and out of the vacuole is regulated by this membrane.
 This further controls the cell sap composition.

 The cell sap, or the internal content of the vacuoles, consists of the ions, sugars, pigments and other water molecules.
 The functions performed by stored substances include nutrients storing of turgor pressure and harmful substances.
 In this case, in the plant cells, vacuoles can also occupy a greater part of the cell volume.

-Diagram Of A Plant Cell Vacuole
+Diagram of a Plant Cell Vacuole

 The diagram below shows the position of a vacuole inside a plant cell.